nabla-studio/cosmos-txs-tracer/.github/CONTRIBUTING.md

 Provide more context by answering:

 - **Is it possible to reliably reproduce this issue?** If not, please try to provide details about how often the problem happens and under which conditions it normally happens.

-Include details about your configuration and environment:

-- **Which smartphone are you using?** Please, if it is possible try to provide also the os version of the used smartphone.

 ### Suggesting Enhancements :sparkles:

 This section guides you through submitting an enhancement suggestion for Cosmos TXs Tracer, including completely new features and minor improvements to existing functionality.
 Following these guidelines helps maintainers and the community understand your suggestion :pencil: and find related suggestions :mag_right:.